radiance/pedcancerresourcecomparison/README.md

 Read more in our publication [Use case driven evaluation of open databases for pediatric cancer research](https://biodatamining.biomedcentral.com/articles/10.1186/s13040-018-0190-8)

 We further provide an Excel and R-Script to foster open research.
-See the [comparison table](adult-ped-comp2019.xlsx), the [R statitics script](dbcomparison.R)  as well as the [Figures](/Figures) for more on comparison data and calculations.
+See the [comparison table](adult-ped-comp2019.xlsx), the [R statistics script](dbcomparison.R)  as well as the [Figures](/Figures) for more on comparison data and calculations.

 ## See also ##